yandex-cloud/docs/en/storage/s3/api-ref/bucket/getmeta.md

 Use this method to check:

-- If the bucket exists.
+- Whether the bucket exists.
-- If the user has sufficient permissions to access the bucket.
+- Whether the user has sufficient permissions to access the bucket.

 ## Request {#request}